rosu21/codingPractice/README.md

 # codingPractice
-Collection of coding excercises for my own practice
+My solutions to some coding excercises (mostly from LeetCode).